 Fighting this illness is so hard… it’s an unfair fight… I’ve been outmatched… it’s almost got me.

-Below you can see my first try at this concept and the second redux from 2013.
+At left you can see my first try at this concept and at right is the second redux from 2013.
 The first redux was in 2011 but it was too similar to the 2013 redux seen below to bother with uploading it here.
 As you can see, I changed a few things while keeping other things the same.
 I updated the figure with an old character of mine named Deirdre and added some blood splatter to her skin.
 I also used a more ornate outfit texture.
 For the “depression monster” I changed it from a weird guy to a Minotaur to fit with the Greco-Roman theme.
 I also changed the camera angle to put more focus on the woman and created a depth of field effect for the setting.

 The 2013 version while an improvement on the original is still not too great.
 That blood splatter looks so fake to me and the depth of field is too fuzzy looking for my tastes.
 I hoped to do better down the road and, in 2018, I did just that.